junxit/us-congress-bills-119/metadata.md

 - 2025-02-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 221 - 198, 2 Present (Roll no. 53). (text: CR H884)
 - 2025-02-27 — Rule provides for consideration of H.J.
 Res.
 20, H.J.
 Res.
 35 and H. Con.
 Res.
 14. The resolution provides for consideration of two joint resolutions, H.J.Res.20, under a closed rule and H.J.Res.
 35, under a closed rule.
 Also, the resolution provides for consideration of H. Con.
 Res.
 14, under a closed rule.
 The joint resolutions are debated for one hour each and the concurrent resolution is debated for 3 hours.
 - 2025-02-27 — The previous question was ordered pursuant to the rule.
+- 2025-03-03 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 17.